Discrimination Against Youth

-Any honest conversation about Youth Voice must address the challenges that young people and adult allies face when they work to engage children and youth throughout our communities.
-By their very existence, Youth Voice programs are made to respond to these challenges; ignoring them is not being honest about the purpose of Youth Voice.
+Any honest conversation about youth must address the challenges that young people and adult allies face when they work to engage children and youth throughout our communities.
+By their very existence, youth programs are made to respond to these challenges; ignoring them is not being honest about the purpose of youth programs.
 Racism, sexism, classism, homophobia… the list of challenges facing young people is enormous.
 However, one of the core challenges is a common experience that all people face early in their lives.
 That challenge is discrimination against children and youth.

 Discrimination occurs anytime one thing is chosen before something else.
 That is often a good thing – otherwise, why wouldn’t we all steal our food instead of growing it or buying it?
 We all discriminate everyday.
 However, discrimination often excludes people because of false bias or prejudice.